edf1101/LaserTag/notes.md

 - PC serial stats interface in python

 ## Potential issues if recreating
-- The 128x64 OLED screen sometimes has different addresses / pin layouts be aware of pin layouts if using this PCB
+- The 128x64 OLED screen sometimes has different pin layouts be aware of pin layouts if using this PCB
 - Must use a larger program size for ESP32 (I used 'huge APP' partition)

-## Tests
-- Try changing the gun group while a player is viewing a gun in choice menu that that has been disallowed

-## Commands
-### Game modifications
-- pause
-- play
-- Stop

-### Player modifications
-- Add a life
-- Remove a life
-- 0 lives
-- Inf mags on
-- Inf mags off
-- Inf ammo on
-- Inf ammo off
-- Inf Liveson
-- Inf Lives off
-- Invincible on
-- Invincible off
-- Suppressor on
-- Suppressor off
-- Fast fire
-- slow fire
-- normal fire
-- Fake kill confirm